aruizeac/aruizeac/README.md

   <i>Software Engineer</i>
 </h1>

-A. Ruiz is a **_software engineer_** focused on building cloud-native distributed systems using programming languages such as C#, Javascript and Go.
+A. Ruiz is a **_software engineer_** building cloud-native distributed systems using programming languages such as C#, Javascript and Go.

 Actively working on  [**Wizeline**](https://github.com/wizeline) and [**Neutrino Corporation**](https://github.com/neutrinocorp).